I am located in the west end of Ottawa, ON Canada.

 My journey for sewing machine repair began as a passion for vintage machines.
 My passion for vintage machines began with me discovering my grandmother's Singer 201 in the table I had been lugging around for years.
 The beauty of that machine sparked a profound interest in the history of vintage machines and a desire to save every single one of them I could.
 At first, I sought the assistance of a local sewing repair machine person to help me with some repairs, but as my addiction and my number of machines grew, I had to learn to do it myself.

-Note that I do not routinely offer service or maintenance on machines.
-My focus is helping people resolve their issues, helping the community through machine donations (note- I will perform basic service in exchange for a machine donation) and through supporting individuals who wish to restore their vintage machines.
-I’m happy to refer you to a local reoair and maintenance person if you are looking for maintenance for your machine.
+My focus is helping people resolve their issues, helping the community through machine donations and through supporting individuals who wish to restore their vintage machines.
+If I have time and interest, I will service vintage machines and sergers for local sewists.
+If I cannot help, I’m happy to refer you to a local repair and maintenance person.